JLanzuisi/groff/README.txt

 FFIILLEESS
        preamble.groff
-              A  file that has all the macros I normally use, they usually de- scribe formatting.
+              A  file that has all the macros I normally use, they usually de‐ scribe formatting.
 This file gets cat(tenated)  with  the  main file I write in, and the result is piped into groff.